-The Final EIS for enlargement of the Moffat Collection System reviewed effects to fisheries and aquatic resources associated with enlargement of Gross Reservoir (Final EIS section 4.6.2.1).
+The Final EIS for enlargement of the Moffat Collection System reviewed effects on water quality, and fisheries and aquatic resources, associated with enlargement of Gross Reservoir (Final EIS sections 4.6.2.1 and 4.6.11.1).
 The Final EIS found that enlargement of the reservoir would cause a short-term, beneficial increase in reservoir productivity that would result in higher fish densities.
 It also found that the additional shoreline habitat resulting from the enlargement would increase reservoir fish population fish diversity and abundance through increases in available habitat.

-The Final EIS identified adverse impacts that would occur to fisheries and aquatic resources through flooding of reaches of Forsythe Canyon, Winiger Gulch, and South Boulder Creek upstream from where these streams meet Gross Reservoir.
+The Final EIS identified adverse impacts that would occur on fisheries and aquatic resources through flooding of reaches of Forsythe Canyon, Winiger Gulch, and South Boulder Creek upstream from where these streams meet Gross Reservoir.
 The Final EIS also found that short-term increases in methylmercury levels would be expected in tissue of fishes in Gross Reservoir.
 The Final EIS did not identify any substantial negative effects to these resources through construction activity.